Ocala International Airport: History

 The last airline flight left Ocala in 1987 when USAir Express pulled out.
-Airport facilities were then expanded to include a 3,000 foot crosswind runway, an extension of the main runway to 6,900 feet, an instrument landing approach, and FAA Part 139 certification.
+Airport facilities were then expanded to include a 3,000-foot crosswind runway, an extension of the main runway to 6,900 feet, an instrument landing approach, and FAA Part 139 certification.
 Scheduled passenger airline service is unlikely to return to Ocala.

-In 2004 a $1.3 million plan was put in motion to upgrade apron security systems.
-The airport is the first in the state to use the Polycon pavement surface treatment.
+In 2004 a $1.3 million plan was put in motion to upgrade the apron security system.